Installation¶

 Next, we add NeoN with the required dependencies.

-spack add NeoN+test++cuda ^kokkos cuda_arch=80 cxxstd=20 ^ginkgo cuda_arch=80 %llvm@17 spack install
+spack add neon+test++cuda ^kokkos cuda_arch=80 cxxstd=20 ^ginkgo cuda_arch=80 %llvm@17 spack install

 Prerequisites¶